North West 200: Controversies

 In 2022, Richard Cooper won two Supertwin races but was disqualified after scrutineers found a fairing bracket to be non-standard and deemed it to be a breach of regulations.
 The team's appeal was successful and in November 2023 Cooper was re-instated as winner of both legs, with prize monies awarded retrospectively.
 Prior to the announcement, Cooper had won both legs at the same event in May, tallying his wins to four.

 In 2023, Faye Ho's FHO team riders Peter Hickman and Josh Brookes were disqualified immediately before the start of the Superstock class for using standard wheels on the road-bike based M1000 RRs.
 Regulations stated the standard carbon fibre road wheels were not allowed, even though the team had raced with them in previous years and successfully completed 2023 scrutineering and practice.
 As non-standard wheels are not allowed, the team could not use race-specification metal wheels as fitted to the Superbike class machines, so Ho withdrew the team as a protest, with no more classes entered.

+In 2025, there was controversy in the Superbike race surrounding the eventual winner Michael Dunlop.
+Both Dunlop and fellow competitor Peter Hickman missed the Mather's Cross chicane and event rules stipulate that any rider cutting a chicane must put their foot down in the stop-box before proceeding, otherwise a 10-second penalty will be issued to the offending rider.
+Hickman stopped at the penalty box but Dunlop carried on, retrospectively claiming it would not have been possible for him to do so given his track position.
+The event organisers initially issued Dunlop with the 10-second penalty which meant that Hickman's teammate Davey Todd was declared the winner.
+However, upon Dunlop's protest and explanation of his reasons for not stopping, the penalty was rescinded and Dunlop was ultimately awarded the race win.